-SUPPORT policies aimed at denouncing white supremacy.
-Also, SUPPORT legislation prohibiting law enforcement agencies from engaging in or tolerating police brutality and SUPPORT funding for de-escalation and crisis intervention training for law enforcement officers.
+SUPPORT legislation prohibiting law enforcement agencies from engaging in or tolerating police brutality and SUPPORT funding for de-escalation and crisis intervention training for law enforcement officers.
 Further, SUPPORT proposals that mandate racial equity and diversity training in the workplace to ensure everyone in the workplace is respected and treated appropriately regardless of race, gender, religion, sexual orientation, and gender identity.